Skip to content

 Custom Script IntegrationYesNo

-Connection Methods5 (SSH, Telnet, API, xFTP, Scripts)1-2 (SSH, maybe Telnet)
+Connection Methods6 (SSH, Telnet, API, TL1, Scripts, xFTP)1-2 (SSH, maybe Telnet)

-Section titled “Getting Started with Non-Traditional Devices”
+Section titled “Getting started with non-traditional devices”

 3. Test on a single device to validate connectivity and output

-4. Deploy to device group once validated
+4. Deploy to a device group once validated